lapanikeugene/icodethis/README.md

 # icodethis
 Completed Challanges from https://icodethis.com/ (front end tasks.
-Tailwind + JS + html).
+Tailwind + JS + css + html).
 I completed more than 80 of the and learned a lot new things.

 ## Highlights
 |                                      |                                      |